Church (Reading ward): Demographics

+Environment

+As of 2022, Church ward had a tree canopy cover of 20.1%, compared to figures of 17.7% for the Reading as a whole, and 16.5% for the United Kingdom.
+The most significant open spaces are the John Rabson Recreation Ground and the adjacent Cowsey woodland.

+Facilities

+The ward includes the Ridgeway and Whitley Park primary schools, and Hartland High, Reading Girls' and Leighton Park secondary schools.

+Representation

 As with all Reading wards, the ward elects three councillors to Reading Borough Council.
-Elections since 2004 are generally held by thirds, with elections in three years out of four, although the 2022 elections were for all councillors due to the boundary changes.
+Elections since 2004 are generally held by thirds, with elections in three years out of four.
 The ward councillors are currently Andrew Hornsby-Smith, Ruth McEwan and Paul Woodward, who are all members of the Labour party.